 Wix’s plan also offers similar benefits to a WordPress plan.
 This includes a free domain for a year, ad removal and video optimization.

 As mentioned previously, Wix’s content creation and design process are extremely simple.
-This means you don’t have to spend extra money on a web designer or a premium theme.
+This means you don’t have to spend extra money on a web design package or a premium theme.

 Offers Direct Support